California HealthCare Foundation – Supporting ideas and innovations to improve health care for all Californians.

 California Maternal Data Center

 Over the last 15 years California has seen a continual rise in three key benchmarks of maternity care: the rates of maternal mortality, cesarean section utilization, and elective deliveries.
-For example, surgical delivery of babies, also known as cesarean delivery, has jumped 50% in California over the last decade with no demonstrated improvement in outcomes over vaginal childbirth.
-Cesarean deliveries now account for 32% of births in California, raising the potential for increased rates of surgical infections, placental complications in future pregnancies, and higher costs to patients and society.
+The surgical delivery of babies, also known as cesarean delivery, has jumped 50% in California over the last decade with no demonstrated improvement in outcomes over vaginal childbirth.
+C-sections now account for 33% of births in California, raising the potential risks for surgical infections, placental complications in future pregnancies, and higher costs to patients and society.

 1. Reported back to providers in rapid-cycle fashion to motivate care improvements